-Explore Devon’s Dartmoor National Park and wild ponies, escaping the crowds and returning to nature.
-Journey down into Poldark country, along our carefully chosen cycle routes, including mineral tramways, off road tracks and converted rail to trail paths, so you can bike at a leisurely pace without distractions and with stunning views around every corner.
-Finish your days in historic coastal villages along the South West Coast, getting to know the real England and be enchanted by the stories and history revealed within some of the finest landscapes and views in the world.
+Explore Devon’s Dartmoor National Park with its wild ponies, escaping the crowds and returning to nature.
+Journey down into Poldark country in Cornwall, along our carefully chosen cycle routes, including mineral tramways, off road tracks and converted rail to trail paths, so you can bike at a leisurely pace without distractions and with stunning views around every corner.
+Finish your days in historic coastal villages along the South West Coast, getting to know the real England and enchanted by the stories and history revealed within some of the finest landscapes and views in the world.

 Mileage: 20-31 miles